 How does copyright works?

 Usually, copyright does not protect ideas, concepts, or techniques.
 However, if documented on paper or electronically, it will preserve the work where the views are applied.
 In Australia, Copyright is automatic.
 There is no need to register your works for copyright law to work.
-In addition, there is no legal requirement to publish any material and design copyright statement on it.
+In addition, there is no legal requirement to publish any material and design copyright statements on it.
 Copyright for graphic designers’ works is automatic once it is made into a material form.

 Copyright Facts for Graphic Designers and How it affects them?